Marketing, at its highest level, is the practice of making people feel a certain way about your company.

 Why this video works

 This video works because it makes you think and it makes you feel.
-Most video promos do neither.
+Most promotional video do neither.

 1. This video tells a great story